prooph/service-bus/docs/service_bus_system.md

 # Synchronous Versus Asynchronous Processing

-PSB provides both possibilities behind a unified interface.
+Prooph Service Bus provides both possibilities behind a unified interface.
 Remember the statement "Messaging means fire and forget".
 The callee never knows if the message is processed synchronously or asynchronously.
 A message can be directly routed to its handler.
 In this case, we talk about synchronous